 For manufacturing, Agile provides a way of managing projects that works well in continuous improvement environments.
 It is a fun, engaging, and rewarding way to work; especially since it delivers meaningful business objectives consistently and quickly.

-Agile stands in stark contrast to the traditional “waterfall” method of managing projects.
+Agile planning stands in stark contrast to the traditional “waterfall” method of managing projects.
 In the waterfall method, all tasks are identified and sequenced upfront (typically using a Gantt chart).
 The problem is that tasks are often underestimated, deadlines are often missed, and plans become less and less relevant over time.
-Enthusiasm fades, and in many cases projects are abandoned as interests turn elsewhere.
+Enthusiasm fades, and in many cases manufacturing improvement projects are abandoned as interests turn elsewhere.

 The Vision provides a top-level view of the ultimate objective for the business.
 It is strategic and transcends any one project.
 The Vision provides a way with which to judge related actions through a simple question.
 “How does this forward the Vision?”
 Visions are best when they are exciting, inspirational, attainable, and aggressive.
 The scope of a Vision is usually measured in years.

 The Roadmap is a collection of key deliverables for achieving the Vision.
 Each deliverable is documented as an “epic” (a large, coarse-grained story), from the perspective of the “customer” (where customer is defined as whomever will use and benefit from the deliverable).
 The scope of a Roadmap is nominally 18 months.